 For Kandaswami, precision farming will be the cornerstone of sustainable agriculture.
 "Precision Farming is the only lasting and effective way to feed an African population that will require food production to increase by 200% in 2050.
 With Zero Hunger being the second goal of the 17 United Nations Sustainable Development Goals that were adopted at the UN Sustainable Development Summit 2015, the responsibility rests on all of us to ensure Africa is able to feed its growing population in the years and decades to come.
 Through the use of technology driven by a digital transformation imperative, we are confident that the continent's food security can be secured for the generation to come."

-Read more: subsistence farmers, small-scale farmers, water scarcity, SAP South Africa, African farmers, precision farming, IoT devices, Africa food security, Lawrence Kandaswami, zero hunger, fall armyworm, African drought
+Read more: subsistence farmers, small-scale farmers, water scarcity, SAP South Africa, African farmers, precision farming, global food production, IoT devices, Africa food security, Lawrence Kandaswami, zero hunger, fall armyworm, African drought